The Job Market Is Frozen Solid. Here’s How to Break the Ice.

 Your generic resume isn't cutting it.
 A list of your past duties is useless because it doesn't solve their problem.

 This language tells a hiring manager what you were supposed to do.
 It doesn't tell them if you were any good at it.
 It doesn't prove you can make their pain go away.
 So, your resume gets filtered out by an Applicant Tracking System (ATS) or tossed by a recruiter in six seconds.
 Just like those expensive designer templates that actually hurt your chances.
+And if you're relying on ChatGPT to write your resume?
+That's exactly why you're not getting hired.
 Into the void it goes.

 To break through, you have to stop acting like an applicant asking for a job and start acting like a consultant selling a solution.